ayurmedia/checkvist-ical-optimizer/README.md

 you get a form where you can enter the ical url.

-get the ical subscription-link from checkvist by getting the ical link from the due-date popup.
+get the ical subscription-link from checkvist by getting the ical link from the due-date popup. uncheck the checkbox (off) with the option "export full day events" as the converter only changes single events.

 past the url into the form field and click submit.